 Did you know milk can be found in chocolate?
 Or that egg can often be found in ice cream?
 Even the smallest amount of a food allergen can cause a severe reaction, so how can you know that what you’re eating is safe?
 Explore these tips to avoid the top nine food allergens to help you navigate food labels and ingredient lists.

-One in 13 children under the age of 18 have one or more food allergies in the U.S.
+One in 13 U.S. children under the age of 18 has one or more food allergies.

-Nearly 40 percent of children with food allergies have experienced a severe or life-threatening reaction.
+More than 40 percent of children with food allergy have experienced a severe or life-threatening reaction.